-While this tree grows extremely tall outdoors, indoors, it becomes a perfect house plant with its stunning looks and can be grown for several years until it reaches its height peak.
+While this tree grows extremely tall outdoors and indoors, it becomes a perfect house plant with its stunning looks and can be grown for several years until it reaches its peak height.

-Exposing this plant to a couple of hours of direct sunlight will aid in its growth and keep the plant in well-drained soil.
+Exposing this plant to a couple of hours of direct sunlight will aid its growth and keep it in well-drained soil.

 14. Sentry Palm